 I’m very much looking forward to reading your book Composing Music For Games: The Art, Technology and Business of Video Game Scoring, it sounds like a fantastic read.
 What are you hoping are the key things your readers will take from it?

 Here’s what I hope they get from the book.
 I want them to compete with me one day and beat me.
 I mean it.
-I want readers to get so much out of this book – so much knowledge about how to create a vibrant and continually relevant adaptive music score, so much savvy about nurturing and building a successful scoring business, and so much vitality from a wealth of brain-healthy lifestyle practices – that they go head to head with me in a composer pitch for some major title… and just beat the stuffing out of me.
+I want readers to get so much out of this book – so much knowledge about how to create a vibrant and continually relevant adaptive music score, so much savvy about nurturing and building a successful scoring business, buy xanax in usa and so much vitality from a wealth of brain-healthy lifestyle practices – that they go head to head with me in a composer pitch for some major title… and just beat the stuffing out of me.
 At that point, I think I can retire!
 Seriously, then I’ll know that I have successfully passed on something of real value to the next generation.
 That’s what I hope readers get from this book.
 And then go on to have a successful scoring career for the next 20-30 years.

 So you’re this year’s Keynote Speaker at GameSoundCon, which is fantastic, can you give us a hint on what you’ll be saying?